codio/knowledge/source/instructors/setupcourses/assessments/standard-code-test.rst

 **Note:** You can also write code tests that give you in-depth control by allowing you to write your own code to execute tests.
 See :ref:`Advanced Code Tests <advanced-code-test>` for more information.

-Codio provides a <Starter Pack> (https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11/) project that contains examples for all assessment types and a guides authoring cheat sheet.
+Codio provides a Starter Pack project that contains examples for all assessment types and a guides authoring cheat sheet.
+Go to **Starter Packs** and search for **Demo Guides and Assessments** if not already loaded in your **My Projects** area.
 Click **Use Pack** to install it to your Codio account.

-For more information about adding a Standard Code Test, view the <video> (https://codio.wistia.com/medias/dwts4k9ftt?wvideo=dwts4k9ftt).
+For more information about adding a Standard Code Test, view this video

+.. raw:: html

+    <iframe width="620" height="349" src="https://codio.wistia.com/medias/dwts4k9ftt?wvideo=dwts4k9ftt" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe>

 Follow these steps to set up a standard code test: